Charlie Vickers: Early life and education

-Charlie Vickers-Willis was born in St Kilda, Melbourne, Australia.
-He grew up in Geelong.
+Charlie Vickers was born in St Kilda, Melbourne, Australia.
+He grew up in Geelong and attended Geelong Grammar School.
+In 2010, his graduating year, he served as school captain and received the Juan Jose Garcia Prize for Drama.

-He studied for an arts degree at RMIT University in Melbourne and took part in amateur theatre, including performing in Queen's College MADS productions as the Judge in Stephen Sondheim's Sweeney Todd and Basil Fawlty in Fawlty Towers, before undertaking an audition in Sydney for a UK-based drama school.
+Vickers studied for an arts degree at RMIT University in Melbourne.
+He took part in amateur theatre, performing in Queen's College MADS productions as the Judge in Stephen Sondheim's Sweeney Todd and as Basil Fawlty in Fawlty Towers.

-Vickers moved to London, England, to attend the Royal Central School of Speech and Drama, where he met his wife, actress Georgie Oulton.
+Vickers moved to London, England to attend the Royal Central School of Speech and Drama.
 He graduated in 2018.

 Career

 Vickers played the youngest son of the Pazzi family in eight episodes of the Netflix television series Medici.
-He starred in Rachel Ward's comedy-drama film Palm Beach, alongside Sam Neill, Matilda Brown, Greta Scacchi and Richard E. Grant.
+He starred in Rachel Ward's comedy-drama film Palm Beach alongside Sam Neill, Matilda Brown, Greta Scacchi and Richard E. Grant.

-In 2019, Vickers was cast in the main role of Sauron in the J. R. R. Tolkien-based Amazon television series The Lord of the Rings: The Rings of Power, first appearing in episode 2 as his human disguise Halbrand.
-Vickers has said he was unaware he was playing Sauron until filming the third episode.
+In 2019, Vickers was cast in the main role of Sauron in the J. R. R. Tolkien-based Amazon television series The Lord of the Rings: The Rings of Power.
+He first appeared in the second episode of the series.
+Initially, his character is known as Halbrand, which is an alias adopted by Sauron during a period when he has taken human form.
+Vickers has said he was unaware he was playing the role of Sauron until he filmed the third episode of the series.
 To immerse himself in the part, Vickers went hiking for five days in the Tongariro National Park, New Zealand.
-To perform the underwater scenes, Vickers took up freediving.
-Vickers is a keen runner, having completed several triathlons and regularly done 5–10 km runs several times a week.
+To prepare for performing the underwater scenes, Vickers took up freediving.
+Vickers is a keen runner, having completed several triathlons; he takes 5–10 km runs several times a week.

-In 2023, Vickers starred in a miniseries adaptation of the Holly Ringland novel, The Lost Flowers of Alice Hart as Clem Hart.
+In 2023, Vickers starred as Clem Hart in a miniseries adaptation of the Holly Ringland novel, The Lost Flowers of Alice Hart.

-Vickers stars in the 2025 Netflix miniseries adaptation of Jane Harper's novel, The Survivors.
+Vickers also starred in the 2025 Netflix miniseries adaptation of Jane Harper's novel, The Survivors.

-Vickers stars with Carryl Thomas in the thriller film Death in Shoreditch, which is as of June 2025 still in post-production.
+Vickers is starring in the thriller film Death in Shoreditch.
+As of June 2025, the film is still in post-production.